rimiag/Pythons/README.md

-# Islamabad Map in Python for a client
+# Free Python projects for beginner and intermediate Pythoners

+Pull request are most welcome,
+Below are the list of open source basic python project 1-